-Tickets go on sale Friday, January 24th at 10AM at The Top Hat, online or by phone at 1 (800) 514-3849.
+Tickets are on sale now at The Top Hat, online or by phone at 1 (800) 514-3849.
 General Admission standing pit tickets and general admission seating/lawn tickets are available.
 Shuttle and parking tickets for this event are also available for advance purchase here.
 All ages are welcome.

 General Admission Pit: General admission pit tickets allow access to the standing room only section located directly in front of the stage.